Metropolis GZM: Air transportation

 The airport has daily feeder flights to Warsaw-Chopin (by LOT Polish Airlines, 4 flights), Frankfurt Airport (3 flights) and Munich Airport (1 flight, by Lufthansa).
-Another major cities with connections to Katowice Airport include London, Dubai, Amsterdam, Milan, Dublin, Rome, Barcelona, Lisbon, Stockholm, Athens, Kyiv and Tel Aviv.
-In total, there is 61 regular and 44 charter destinations.
+Other major cities with connections to Katowice Airport include London, Dubai, Amsterdam, Milan, Dublin, Rome, Barcelona, Lisbon, Stockholm, Athens, Kyiv and Tel Aviv.
+In total, there are 61 regular and 44 charter destinations.

 The Metropolis GZM is also within close (60 km) proximity of Kraków Airport, which is the second-busiest airport in Poland (6.8 million passengers in 2018).

 Participating municipalities

-Original union included 14 city counties that form the core of the metropolitan region: (Bytom, Chorzów, Dąbrowa Górnicza, Gliwice, Jaworzno, Katowice, Mysłowice, Piekary Śląskie, Ruda Śląska, Siemianowice Śląskie, Sosnowiec, Świętochłowice, Tychy, and Zabrze.
+Original union included only the 14 cities with powiat rights that form the urban core of the metropolitan area: (Bytom, Chorzów, Dąbrowa Górnicza, Gliwice, Jaworzno, Katowice, Mysłowice, Piekary Śląskie, Ruda Śląska, Siemianowice Śląskie, Sosnowiec, Świętochłowice, Tychy, and Zabrze.

-The union could not accept more members for legal reasons because under Polish law at that time only city counties could form such union.
-This changed in 2017 when the Polish government created a new law designed specifically for this region's needs.
+The original union could not accept more members for legal reasons, because under Polish law at that time, only cities with powiat rights could form such union.
+This changed in 2017 when the Polish government created a new law designed specifically for this area's needs.

-Currently, 41 municipalities form the metropolitan union.
-Jaworzno, which was the founding member of the original union, decided to leave the new body, citing an unwillingness to merge its public transportation subsidiary company with the metropolitan one.
+Currently, 41 gminas form the metropolis.
+Jaworzno, which was the founding member of the original union, decided not to join the new body, citing an unwillingness to merge its public transportation subsidiary company with the metropolitan one as the main reason.

 Name

-The official name of the association is "Górnośląsko-Zagłębiowska Metropolia" (Upper Silesian-Dąbrowa Basin Metropolis").
-This name was used on the official petition to create a metropolitan association, and later was used by the Polish Ministry of Interior in the final legal act published on June 30, 2017.
+The official name of the metropolis is "Górnośląsko-Zagłębiowska Metropolia" (Upper Silesian-Dąbrowa Basin Metropolis").
+This name was used on the official petition to create a metropolis, and later was used by the Polish Ministry of Interior in the final legal act published on 30 June 2017.